mwiet/kids_sbi/README.md

 ```
 conda env create -f conda_env.yaml
 ```
-This creates a `kcap_env` environment that should have all the necessary dependencies.
-Activate the environment with `source activate kcap_env`.
+This creates a `kcap_glass_env` environment that should have all the necessary dependencies.
+Activate the environment with `source activate kcap_glass_env`.
+NOTE: GLASS requires python >= 3.9

 We need to install CAMB because we use the new python interface for it.
 If `kcap` is to be used on a local machine, `pip install camb` is all there is to do.
 On a heterogenous cluster like `cuillin`, we need to build CAMB ourselves, however.
 To do so, run
 ```